o1-labs/rfcs/0009-folding.md

 ### Folding in kimchi

 For kimchi, the witness is the same witness we already have: a list of columns/polynomials.
-And the instance is list of the commitments to those polynomial, plus the public inputs.
+And the instance is list of the commitments to those polynomials, plus the public inputs.
 Additionally, to make folding work we need to add 2 things that will absorb errors generated during the folding, one is just a field element $u$, the other is an extra witness column $E$ with its corresponding commitment $\overline{E}$ in the instance.
-We will call this new kind of instance a relaxed kimchi instance ( equivalent to the committed relaxed R1CS instance in nova, but we already had commitments so the only change is the relaxation ).
+We will call this new kind of instance a relaxed kimchi instance (equivalent to the committed relaxed R1CS instance in Nova, but we already had commitments so the only change is the relaxation).
-A normal kimchi instance-witness pair can be trivially converted into relaxed kimchi by just setting $U=1$ and $E=[0;N]$
-The verifier part of the protocol is relatively simple, get some commitment for the errors generated, make a challenge, send the challenge to the prover and take a lineal combination of the instances using the challenge.
+A normal kimchi instance-witness pair can be trivially converted into relaxed kimchi by just setting $U=1$ and $E=[0;N]$ The verifier part of the protocol is relatively simple, get some commitment for the errors generated, make a challenge, send the challenge to the prover and take a linear combination of the instances using the challenge.
-For the prover is doing the same with the witness after computing the error and committing to them.
+The prover is doing the same with the witness after computing the error and committing to them.

 ### Implementation